Grammatical gender: How gender contrasts can influence cognition

 It has been shown that grammatical gender causes a number of cognitive effects.
 For example, when native speakers of gendered languages are asked to imagine an inanimate object speaking, whether its voice is male or female tends to correspond to the grammatical gender of the object in their language.
 This has been observed for speakers of Spanish, French, and German, among others.

 Caveats of this research include the possibility of subjects "using grammatical gender as a strategy for performing the task", and the fact that even for inanimate objects the gender of nouns is not always random.
 For example, in Spanish, female gender is often attributed to objects that are "used by women, natural, round, or light", but male gender to objects "used by men, artificial, angular, or heavy".
 Apparent failures to reproduce the effect for German speakers has also led to a proposal that the effect is restricted to languages with a two-gender system, possibly because such languages are inclined towards a greater correspondence between grammatical and natural gender.

 Another kind of test, the semantic differential, asks people to describe a noun, and attempts to measure whether it takes on gender-specific connotations depending on the speaker's native language.
 For example, one study found that German speakers describing a bridge (Brücke, f.) more often used the words 'beautiful', 'elegant', 'pretty', and 'slender', while Spanish speakers, whose word for 'bridge' is masculine (puente, m.), used 'big', 'dangerous', 'strong', and 'sturdy' more often.
 However, studies of this kind have been criticized on various grounds and yield an unclear pattern of results overall.

 Related linguistic concepts

 Noun classes

-A noun may belong to a given class because of characteristic features of its referent, such as sex, animacy, shape, although in some instances a noun can be placed in a particular class based purely on its grammatical behavior.
+A noun may belong to a given class because of characteristic features of its referent, such as gender, animacy, shape, although in some instances a noun can be placed in a particular class based purely on its grammatical behavior.
 Some authors use the term grammatical gender as a synonym of noun class, but others use different definitions for each.

-Many authors prefer the term noun class when none of the inflections in a language relate to sex, such as when an animate–inanimate distinction is made.
-However, the word gender derives from Latin genus (also the root of genre) which originally meant 'kind, type', so it does not necessarily have a sexual meaning.
+Many authors prefer the term noun class when none of the inflections in a language relate to gender, such as when an animate–inanimate distinction is made.
+However, the word gender derives from Latin genus (also the root of genre) which originally meant 'kind, type', so it does not necessarily have a meaning that relates to gender.